UPB-FILS-SdE2/rustywebserver-dianawyz/README.md

 * Returns 404 Not Found if the script does not exist

 ### http_response
-This function constructs an HTTP response string with the status code, status text, headers, and body
+This function constructs an HTTP response string.
+It includes:
+    * Status code
+    * Status text
+    * Headers
+    * Body

 ### generate_directory_listing
-This function generates an HTML response listing the contents of a directory
+This function generates an HTML response.
+It lists the contents of a directory, including a link to the parent directory

+### get_status_text
+The function returns the status text corresponding to a given status code